ohnx/ferris/highroller/README.md

 part of the ferris package

-turns JSON representation into SystemVerilog
+turns JSON representation of FSM into SystemVerilog code